jomjol/AI-on-the-edge-device/FeatureRequest.md

 **There are a lot of ideas for further improvements, but only limited capacity on side of the developer.** Therefore I have created this page as a collection of ideas.

-1. Who ever has a new idea can put it here, so it that it is not forgotten.
+1. Whoever has a new idea can put it here, so that it is not forgotten.

-2. Who ever has time, capacity and passion to support, can take any of the ideas and implement them.
-   I will support and help where ever I can!
+2. Whoever has the time, capacity and passion to support the project can take any of the ideas and implement them.
+I will provide support and help wherever I can!